Alammahadika/Gibran-Rebranding-Uncensored/README.md

 # [Gibran-Rebranding-Uncensored](https://www.mudabicara.id/kajian/re-branding-gibran-dari-bagi-bagi-susu-hingga-jadi-youtuber-sorot-wacana/)
 ### by [MudaBicara.id](https://www.mudabicara.id/)

+**Project Overview**
-**Project**: A digital investigation into public perception of Gibran Rakabuming Raka's "re-branding" efforts.
+This project is a digital investigation into the public perception of **Gibran Rakabuming Raka’s re-branding efforts**.
-In recent months, Gibran Rakabuming Raka has appeared more consistent as a content creator on YouTube — abandoning his "unique" and somewhat eccentric communication style and shifting to a more formal and serious approach.
-Content such as "Generasi Muda," "Demographic Bonus," and "The Future of Indonesia" are clear examples of this change.
+In recent months, Gibran has adopted a more consistent presence as a YouTube content creator—moving away from his earlier “unique” and somewhat eccentric communication style toward a more formal and serious tone.
+Content such as *Generasi Muda*, *Demographic Bonus*, and *The Future of Indonesia* clearly reflect this shift.

-Muda Bicara presents an analysis of netizen comments on these content: many support Gibran's efforts to appear more mature and focused, while some suspect this move is more of a political maneuver than a genuine change in character.
-Some praise the content for being more informative and educational, but many also feel the changes feel contrived, as if an attempt to "appear different" for the sake of image.
+Public reactions, however, are mixed.
+While some netizens welcome this transformation as a sign of maturity and focus, others view it as a **political maneuver** rather than an authentic personal change.
+Supportive voices highlight the **informative and educational value** of the content, whereas critical perspectives argue that the change feels **contrived and image-driven**.

+---

 ## Objectives
-- Collect public comments from public platforms (YouTube) regarding Gibran's new videos and content.
+- **Data Collection**: Gather public comments from YouTube videos featuring Gibran’s recent content.
-- Conduct sentiment, framing, and word network analysis to observe netizen reaction patterns.
+- **Analytical Approach**: Apply sentiment analysis, framing analysis, and word network analysis to capture patterns in public reactions.
-- Assess whether the re-branding received a positive, negative, or was perceived as a political maneuver.
+- **Evaluation**: Assess whether the re-branding is perceived as **positive, negative, or politically motivated**.

 ## 📥 Data Collection by Scraping
 We collected YouTube comments using the YouTube Data API v3 and googleapiclient.